High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Requirements for the time integration method

-An issue arises from equation \cref{eq:RK:pas_z} which does not necessarily ensure that $g(\Xdiff_{\indexstep+1}, \Xdae_{\indexstep+1})=0$, hence a deviation from the correct solution may occur.
+Equation \cref{eq:RK:pas_z} which does not necessarily ensure that $g(\Xdiff_{\indexstep+1}, \Xdae_{\indexstep+1})=0$, hence a deviation from the correct solution may occur.
 Runge-Kutta methods that are {\it stiffly accurate} satisfy the following conditions: $\Xdiff_{\indexstep+1} = \Xdiffrksub_{\indexstep \totalstep}$, $\Xdae_{\indexstep+1} = \Xdaerksub_{\indexstep \totalstep}$, i.e. the last stage is the solution at the next time step.
-With such methods, we directly obtain $0 = g(\Xdiff_{\indexstep+1}, \Xdae_{\indexstep+1})$.
-Non-stiffly accurate methods have their order of convergence severely reduced or might even become unstable when applied to index 1 DAEs \cite{hairer_book2}, whereas stiffly accurate methods retain the same order of convergence as for ODEs.
+With such methods, we directly obtain $0 = g(\Xdiff_{\indexstep+1}, \Xdae_{\indexstep+1})$, and Equation \cref{eq:RK:pas_z} becomes redundant.
+Non-stiffly accurate methods have their order of convergence severely reduced or might even become unstable when applied to index-1 DAEs \cite{hairer_book2}, whereas stiffly accurate methods retain the same order of convergence as for ODEs.
 Therefore such methods are of particular interest for our problem.
-Implicit Runge-Kutta methods also allow for a natural treatment of the mass conservation constraint, preserving the order of convergence on both differential and algebraic variables; the details are provided in \ref{section:appendix:drhodt_ordre_eleve}.
+Implicit Runge-Kutta methods also allow for a natural treatment of the mass conservation constraint, preserving the order of convergence on both differential and algebraic variables, as will be discussed in Section \ref{section:RK:contrainte_debit}.
+Finally, fine meshes and chemical kinetics often produce stiff systems, for which L-stability is a very advantageous property.
+It ensures a stable solution by instantly relaxing modes with time scales much shorter than the time step.

-Finally, to ensure proper convergence in the case of a stiff system, L-stability is a very advantageous property.
-It ensures that modes with time scales much shorter than the time step are instantaneously relaxed.
-The singular perturbation analogy from Section \ref{section:natureDAE} shows that DAEs of index 1 may correspond to modes that are infinitely fast ($\epsilon \rightarrow 0$), hence L-stability is also beneficial when integrating DAEs.
-On the opposite, non L-stable methods may relax these modes on multiple time steps, thus altering the dynamics of the system, or may even diverge.